circonus/irondb-docs/opentsdb-ingestion.md

     "tag_key2": "tag_value2",
     ...
     "tag_keyn": "tag_valuen"
   }
 }
 ```

 At least one tag key/value pair is required.
 Multiple datapoints can be sent
-as a JSON array of the datapoints, separated by commas and the entire POST
+as a JSON array, separated by commas, and the entire POST enclosed in square
-enclosed in square brackets.
+brackets.

 For example: